Aston Martin 2-Litre Sports

-The Aston Martin 2-Litre Sports was a sports car sold by Aston Martin from 1948 to 1950.
+The Aston Martin 2-Litre Sports is a sports car sold by Aston Martin from 1948 to 1950.
 It was the first product of the company under David Brown's ownership and is retrospectively known as the DB1.
 The car debuted at the 1948 London Motor Show and was based on the Aston Martin Atom prototype.
-Just 15 were sold.
+Only 15 were sold.

 History

 The "Spa Replica" at Concorso d'Eleganza Villa d'Este in 2013.

 The Atom was an Aston Martin project developed during World War II.
 Its tube-frame chassis and 2.0 L four-cylinder engine were developed by Claude Hill.

 Shortly after David Brown purchased Aston Martin, construction began on an updated version.
 This prototype was entered at the 24 Hours race at Spa in 1948 as a way of testing its durability, and the car won the race outright with drivers St. John Horsfall and Leslie Johnson.
 The Spa car was rebuilt and shown at the London Motor Show as an example of a new "Spa Replica" series for public sale, but there were no takers.
 The single Spa car has been until recently kept in the Dutch Motor Museum.
 In 2006 it returned to the UK and has been fully restored.